 For such a powerful product, the 23andMe® Personal Genetic Service process is fairly simple: order, spit, see your data.
-But between you putting your sample in the mail and us alerting you that your data is ready, there's actually quite a bit that goes on at our laboratory.
-For details about the steps taking place at our lab, continue reading this article or watch this short video:
+But between you putting your sample in the mail and us alerting you that your data is ready, there's actually quite a bit that goes on at the laboratory.
+Labcorp, our third party laboratory located in the U.S., takes multiple steps to process your sample, which are described in the article and short video below.

 Step 1: The Visual Exam

-As soon as a sample has been scanned, it undergoes its first test — a visual inspection to make sure it contains fluid up to the "fill line" on the side of the tube.
-Occasionally a sample will not pass this step, either because it leaked in transit or because the preservative solution wasn't released into the tube when the customer snapped the oblong cap onto the collection funnel.
-Either way, if a sample tube doesn't contain enough liquid we immediately contact the customer and ship a replacement kit so he or she can spit again.
+Samples arrive at the lab every day.
+After opening each sample box, the technicians visually inspect each sample to make sure that the sample is acceptable for testing.
+For example, making sure that a sample contains fluid up to the "fill line" on the side of the tube.
+Occasionally a sample will not pass this step.
+This can be due to reasons including, but not limited to, the kit leaking while in transit or because the preservative solution wasn't released into the tube when the customer snapped the oblong cap onto the collection funnel.
+If a sample tube doesn't contain enough liquid we immediately notify the individual that registered the kit via email and offer a replacement kit within their account so they can spit again.

 Step 2: DNA Extraction

-If a sample passes the visual inspection, it is time for DNA extraction.
-The process our laboratory uses to isolate and purify the DNA in your saliva is simply an automated version of the same one you can do at home.
-Once the DNA is extracted from the saliva sample, the concentration is measured to make sure there is enough for the actual analysis process on the genotyping chip.
+If a sample passes the visual inspection, it moves on to the next steps of laboratory processing, DNA extraction.
+DNA extraction is the process the laboratory uses to isolate and purify the DNA in your saliva.
+Once the DNA is extracted from the saliva sample, the concentration is measured to make sure there is enough DNA needed to process on the genotyping chip.

 If the first attempt at DNA extraction does not yield satisfactory results, a second attempt is made with some saliva that was set aside before the process was started.
 If this second try fails, we contact the customer and send a free replacement kit so he or she can spit again.
 The hope is that this second sample will be DNA-rich and ready to go!